NullBore

 1. Install the client

-# Or download directly from GitHub releases
+Or download directly from GitHub releases.

-2. Configure
+3. Configure

-3. Open a tunnel
+4. Open a tunnel

 # Expose localhost:3000

-# With a custom name (Hobby+ plans)
+# With a custom name (Dev+ with account subdomain)

-# ✓ https://myapp.tunnel.nullbore.com → localhost:3000
+# → https://myapp.yourname.nullbore.com → localhost:3000

 # With a 30-minute TTL

-nullbore open --port 3000 --ttl 30m
+nullbore open 3000 --ttl 30m

-4. Use it
+5. Use it

 Your local server is now accessible at the public URL.
 Share it, point webhooks at it, or let an AI agent call it.

-5. Close it
+6. Close it

-# Close by name
+# Close by name or slug

 nullbore close myapp